ph: 909-652-6428

 D. Indian Petroglyphs

-7. Wednesday, April 4, 5pm, lecture and map study.
+7. Wednesday, Mar.
+27, 5PM, lecture and map study.
+Contact Instructor.

-8. FRIDAY, May.
-4, 11:30 am.
-Returning SUNDAY, May 6, at approximately 5:00pm.
+approximately 5:00pm.
 Leaving from science complex east parking lot.

 FIELD TRIP: EASTERN SIERRA NEVADA-N. OWENS VALLEY